elegos/website/content/post/2018/10/12/listening-on-sockets-with-go.md

 As previously written, both listeners and connections are thread-blockers.
-If we try to manage an entire connection before creating a new listener, only one client might connect at the same time; note that this could be right for application's design, though not the most common one.
-Let's see how wrapping the previous code together looks like, adding some go routines to let the most connections be created at the same time.
+If we try to manage an entire connection before creating a new listener, only one client might connect at the same time; note that this could be right per application's design, though that would be a very particular case.
+Let's see how wrapping the previous code together looks like, adding some go routines to let the most connections be created and managed at the same time.

 ```go
 package main